gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerRepository.md

 The settings were updated successfully.
 ```

+Note: This example is available only with the current preview version of the scanner because it uses the new parameter, *MatchPolicy*.

 This command sets the following configuration for the network-attached storage (NAS) file share repository named \NAS\HR:

 - For unlabeled files, apply the label that has an ID of f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc.